 In the state of New York, if you are in any way responsible for the accident, the original monetary value you would have been reimbursed, will decrease by the percentage you’re liable for.
 This is called the “pure comparative negligence” rule.

 For example, if you were to initially receive $10,000, but were found to share 10% of the blame for the incident, your damages would decrease to $9,000.
-These numbers can be negotiated with the help of your personal injury attorney in New Rochelle.
+These numbers can be negotiated with the help of your New York personal injury attorney.

 You May Need to File a Personal Injury Lawsuit

 It may be necessary to file a personal injury claim to protect your best interests.
 Some reasons why a lawyer may need to file a lawsuit on your behalf include:

 - The value of your claim is more than the defendant’s settlement offer

 - The defendant claims that you are partially liable for the accident

 - The insurance company is not cooperating

 - You sustained serious injuries or are disabled